-In order to maintain continuity, unless otherwise mutually agreed between IIPL and ISP in writing, ISP shall not make any changes to its Consultants assigned to perform Services under any WO, except in case of illness, or as a result of any Consultant being no available to ISP.
+In order to maintain continuity, unless otherwise mutually agreed between IIPL and ISP in writing, ISP shall not make any changes to its Consultants assigned to perform Services under any WO, except in case of illness, or as a result of any Consultant being not available to ISP.

-In all cases where a replacement Consultant is required by IIPL, ISP will promptly provide a suitable replacement Consultant at its own expense.
+In all cases where a replacement Consultant is required by IIPL, ISP will promptly provide a suitable replacement Consultant at its own expense (expense means cost of sourcing, if applicable).

 The Consultants will commence Services for IIPL (or Customer as applicable) at the location stated in the applicable WO in accordance with the services description, start date and duration of Services specified therein.